nestarz/esdev/README.md

 Process to transform files and serve them transformed, that's all.
 The rest is up to you.

-## Motivation
-There is no simple tooling to transform files and make them work with a native feeling.
-The interceptor is used to give the feeling any transformation is native.
-The library consist of a transformer and interceptor process.

 ## Use

 1. Install